KMors0/ByeByeDPI-Manual/features.en.md

 ## <a id="export-import">Exporting and importing settings</a>

-To export or import settings, go to the main settings in **ByeByeDPI** (gear icon in the top-right):
+To export or import settings, go to the main settings in **ByeByeDPI**:

   - <img src="images/settings-2.jpg" width="200">